Doctor of Philosophy - Global Executive Track (GET)

 - Jim Anderson, CEO, Urban Science

-- Dr. Andrew Brown, Retired VP & CT, Delphi; National Academies of Sciences Board Member
+- Dr. Andrew Brown, Retired VP & CT, Delphi; NAS

 - Heather Rivard, Vice President, Distribution Operations, DTE Energy

-- Doug Szopo, Executive Director, Global Product Planning & Strategy, Ford Motor Company
+- Doug Szopo, Retired Executive Director, Global Product Planning & Strategy, Ford Motor Company